Mitch Callahan: Professional

 On May 4, 2010, the Detroit Red Wings signed Callahan to a three-year entry-level contract.

 Callahan made his AHL debut with the Grand Rapids Griffins on October 8, 2011.
 During his first professional season, which was limited to 48 games due to injuries, Callahan finished second among AHL rookies with 14 fighting majors.

 During the 2012–13 season, Callahan skated in 71 of 76 games in his second season in the AHL.
 On January 19, 2013, Callahan recorded his first professional hat-trick in a game against the Rockford IceHogs.
 Callahan tied for the team lead in the Calder Cup Finals with five points, helping lead the Griffins to the Calder Cup.

 On March 25, 2014, Callahan made his NHL debut for the Detroit Red Wings in a game against the Columbus Blue Jackets.

-During the 2013–14 season, Callahan skated in 70 games in his third season in the AHL, and finished among the Griffins' leading scorers with 26 goals (2nd) and 44 points (4th).
+During the 2013–14 season, Callahan skated in 70 games in his third season in the AHL and finished among the Griffins' leading scorers with 26 goals (2nd) and 44 points (4th).

 On July 17, 2014, the Detroit Red Wings signed Callahan to a one-year contract.

 During the 2014–15 season, Callahan recorded 16 goals and 22 assists in 48 games during his fourth season in the AHL, before a knee injury sidelined him for the remainder of the season.

 On July 13, 2015, the Detroit Red Wings signed Callahan to a one-year contract extension.

 On July 21, 2016, the Detroit Red Wings signed Callahan to a one-year contract extension.
 On March 1, 2017, Callahan was recalled by the Red Wings.
-Prior to being recalled, he recorded 14 goals and 22 assists in 53 games for the Griffins.
+Before being recalled, he recorded 14 goals and 22 assists in 53 games for the Griffins.
 On March 20, Callahan was returned to the Griffins.
 During the 2016–17 season, Callahan recorded 16 goals and 27 assists in 66 regular season games for the Griffins.
 During the 2017 Calder Cup playoffs he recorded six goals and 10 assists in 19 playoff games, to help lead the Griffins to the Calder Cup.

 On July 1, 2017, Callahan left the Red Wings and signed a two-year, two-way contract with the Edmonton Oilers.
 On February 13, 2018, Callahan was suspended 20 games for violating terms of the American Hockey League/Professional Hockey Players' Association Performance Enhancing Substances Program.

-At the conclusion of his contract with the Oilers, having played exclusively with the Bakersfield Condors of the AHL, Callahan opted to pursue a European career, agreeing to a one-year contract with German outfit, Augsburger Panther of the DEL, on July 19, 2019.
+After his contract with the Oilers, having played exclusively with the Bakersfield Condors of the AHL, Callahan opted to pursue a European career, agreeing to a one-year contract with German outfit, Augsburger Panther of the DEL, on July 19, 2019.